 Our rapidly changing local, state and federal responses to COVID19 are creating challenges on college and high school campuses.
 Given that our work straddles both worlds, complexities abound.
 We know that you are incredibly busy responding to questions that you have not previously faced.
 We wanted to provide you with some support and resources to assist you with your work, while also staying out of your way as much as possible.

 We welcome suggestions and topic areas from the NACEP community.
-Share them with us directly via email or with the community via the listserv by emailing PARTNERSHIP@listserv.syr.edu
+Members may share questions and content with us directly via email or with the community via the listserv by emailing PARTNERSHIP@listserv.syr.edu.

 - NACEP Round Table Discussion on COVID-19- March 31, 12:30 EST

 - NACEP Round Table Discussion on COVID-19- April 7, 1:00 EST

 - Pass/Fail Listserv Conversation- Available for members only (sign in to your account and under Member Resources, Website Resources)

 - The following serves as a general guideline for all accredited programs.